 While this is a win for the childbirth process, this softening leads to decreased pelvic floor tone.
-While pregnancy is a risk factor, pelvic floor disorder can be avoided if you make a commitment to health, exercise, and a few important exercises.
+While pregnancy is a risk factor, you may be able to avoid pelvic floor disorder if you commit to health, exercise, and a few essential exercises.

 The risk factors like obesity and age are hard to modify at this stage in the game.
 However, gaining a healthy amount of weight in pregnancy will help prevent additional stress on your pelvic floor.
 Maintaining your physical fitness is important, but do not lift heavy weights or do repetitive high impact exercise routines.

 In pregnancy, there are a few safe ways to resolve a cough.
-These include cough drops or lozenges, Robitussin and Robitussin DM cough syrup, and gargling with salt water.
+These include cough drops, Robitussin and Robitussin DM cough syrup, and gargling with salt water.
 If you are having issues with a constant cough, seek out care from your physician to keep both your lungs and pelvic floor healthy.

 If you find that you are regularly constipated, try a medication called Colace (docusate sodium) daily.
 If you are backed up, try Milk of Magnesia, Miralax, or psyllium husk powder.
 As a last resort, you can always try glycerin suppositories.
 It’s important to focus on drinking enough water and eating enough fiber every day to keep your pelvic floor healthy!